hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 * `identity` - An `identity` block as defined below.

-* `ip_address` - The publicly accessible IP of the Web PubSub service.
+* `external_ip` - The publicly accessible IP of the Web PubSub service.

 * `public_port` - The publicly accessible port of the Web PubSub service which is designed for browser/client use.